-The main concepts behind sexual identity
+The biological sex and the main concepts behind sexual identity

 Sexual identity defines every human being and it is the combination of:

-- gender stereotypes – how one is supposed to behave according to the society they live in.
+- Gender stereotypes – how one is supposed to behave according to the society they live in

-Growing up in a society where the biological sex defines who you are and puts you on a path where your choices seem to have been already taken, leaving you no room for your true colors, might be quite frustrating – above all if you do not fit in them at all.
+Growing up in a society where the biological sex defines who you are and puts you on a path where your choices seem to have already been taken, leaving you no room for your true colors, might be quite frustrating – above all if you do not fit in them at all.

 It all starts with colors – blue for boys, pink for girls – and it then comes to all the spheres of our life: sports, professions, passions, role models, literature, behavior, music, and so on.

 During the centuries everything has been gendered, and the result is our astonishment and bias for a girl that plays soccer instead of doing ballet, or for a boy that decides to become a nurse over the chance to start a career as a surgeon.